CMCD1996/macro-economics/README.md

 # macro-economics
-Repository for macro-economic analysis on New Zealand economic data.
+Repository for macroeconomic analysis on New Zealand economic data.

+## Overview
+- Include Statistical Modelling and Analysis of macroeconomic data.